clij/clij2/reference_applyVectorField3D.md

-## nonzeroMinimumDiamond
+## applyVectorField3D
 ![Image](images/mini_clijx_logo.png)

-Apply a minimum-sphere filter to the input image.
-The radius is fixed to 1 and pixels with value 0 are ignored.
+Image source, Image vectorX, Image vectorY, Image vectorZ, Image destination

 ### Usage in ImageJ macro
 ```
-Ext.CLIJx_nonzeroMinimumDiamond(Image input, Image destination);
+Ext.CLIJx_applyVectorField3D(Deforms an image stack according to distances provided in the given vector image stacks.
+It is recommended to use 32-bit image stacks for input, output and vector image stacks. );
 ```